aimnas/1.13_starter_documentation/README.md

 **THIS DOCUMENT IS A WORK IN PROGRESS**
 This document is an attempt to create clear and structured starter documentation for people who want to start playing *Jagged Alliance 2 v1.13*, which will henceforth be referred to simply as *1.13*.

+This documentation is up to date as of version XXXX.

 ### Contents
 - [0.
 Introduction](#0-introduction)
 - [1.
 Installation](#1-installation)